Sign up to receive this daily email by 9am every morning.

 Nick Clegg’s closing speech to the Liberal Democrats is not covered as prominently as the party might have hoped.
 Clegg said his ambition was to replace Labour as the UK’s dominant progressive force, and spoke of his wish to become Prime Minister, telling his audience that he wanted “to live in a country where prejudice, insularity and fear are conquered by the great British traditions of tolerance, pluralism and justice.”

 The Telegraph report on a “crisis meeting” at the Bank of England next Tuesday with all of London’s major economists summoned to Threadneedle Street.
 The paper highlights fears that the Bank’s quantitative easing policy is failing to deliver, pointing out that although £175 billion has been pumped into the economy, “much of this cash is sitting in banks’ reserve accounts rather than being recycled and flowing around the broader economy.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.